CNeRG-IITKgp/ml/index.md

 	- Projects:

 		-  A Network-centric framework for Auditing Recommendation System-- In this project we proposed a network centric framework and few methodologies for third party auditing of recommendation systems prevailing on different online movie recommendation systems.

+		-

-Fairness in text summarization-- In this project we proposed methodologies to generate demographically fair summaries of social media microblog posts (tweets) generated by real users during different events.
+		-  Fairness in text summarization-- In this project we proposed methodologies to generate demographically fair summaries of social media microblog posts (tweets) generated by real users during different events.

+		-

-Auditing Amazon Marketplace-- Currently, we are working on a project where we are investigating different information filtering algorithms e.g., recommendation systems, search systems etc. on Amazon website and its repercussions on exposure of different sellers and producers on Amazon.
+		-  Auditing Amazon Marketplace-- Currently, we are working on a project where we are investigating different information filtering algorithms e.g., recommendation systems, search systems etc. on Amazon website and its repercussions on exposure of different sellers and producers on Amazon.

 	- Publications:

+		-  A Network-centric Framework for Auditing Recommendation Systems-- IEEE INFOCOM 2019

+Summarizing User-generated Textual Content: Motivation and Methods for Fairness in Algorithmic Summaries-- PACM HCI (CSCW) 2019

+		-  A Network-centric Framework for Auditing Recommendation Systems-- IEEE INFOCOM 2019

+Summarizing User-generated Textual Content: Motivation and Methods for Fairness in Algorithmic Summaries-- PACM HCI (CSCW) 2019

 		-  A Network-centric Framework for Auditing Recommendation Systems-- IEEE INFOCOM 2019